Return to Index

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) to help control the pain and/or inflammation.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) to control the pain and/or inflammation

-- Injection of platelet rich plasma (PRP) to reduce bleeding.
+- Injection of platelet rich plasma (PRP) to promote healing

-- Ice to help relieve pain and inflammation.
-Apply ice to shoulder area for 15 minutes, 3-4 times a day.
+- Ice to help relieve pain and inflammation

 - Physical therapy to help strengthen and increase motion in the shoulder area